-Two mains formal conclusions have been reached in this section.
-First, as expected from the empirical results discussed in the introduction, Poisson and power-law networks behave qualitatively differently in case of (node or link) random failures: whereas Poisson networks have a clear threshold, in power-law ones all the nodes or links have to be removed to achieve a breakdown.
+Two main formal conclusions have been reached in this section concerning the case where the size of the network tends towards infinity.
+First, as expected from the empirical results discussed in the introduction, Poisson and power-law networks behave qualitatively differently in case of (node or link) random failures: whereas Poisson networks display a clear threshold, in power-law ones all the nodes or links have to be removed to achieve a breakdown.
 Second, what happens in case of random link failures is very similar, if not identical, to what happens in case of random node failures.
 On the other hand, link point of view does not change the observations qualitatively but the fraction of removed links at the threshold is significantly larger than the fraction of removed nodes.
+This also means that the thresholds for the link point of view of random node failures are larger than the thresholds for random link failures.

 The qualitative difference between Poisson and power-law networks leads to the conclusion that power-law networks are much more resilient to random failures.
 This may be used in the design of large scale networks, and it may also be seen as an explanation of the fact that real-world networks like the internet or biological networks seem very resilient to random errors.
-This has been widely argued in the literature, see for instance [42, 10].
+This has been widely argued in the literature, see for instance [42, 9].

 These results however concern only the limit case where the size of the network tends towards infinity.
-When one consider networks of a given size N, even for very large values of N, then the difference between Poisson and power-law networks often is much less striking.
+When one considers networks of a given size N, even for very large values of N, then the difference between Poisson and power-law networks often is much less striking than predicted.
 This is even clearer when one considers the link point of view.
-Moreover, experiments show that the networks we consider, in particular power-law ones, are more resilient to random link failures than to random node failures.